cecentral/Documentation/Transaction-Detail-Report-Endpoint.md

      "http://api.domain.name/reports/transactions?startDate=20160306"
 ```

- The following requests require the presence of a ProjectCentral login cookie.
+ The following requests require the presence of a `ProjectCentral login cookie`.

  _Here we are requesting a response in `CSV` for all transactions entered one year prior to midnight of 2016-04-07._
 ```